-LCO:

-The fire suppression system for the WHB and the fire suppression system for the Support Building shall be OPERABLE.
-An OPERABLE fire suppression system consists of the following elements:

-- The static pressure at each riser identified in Table 3.1.1-1 shall be greater than or equal to 125 psig (pounds per square inch gauge). - The main isolation valves at each riser identified in Table 3.1.1-1 shall be locked in the open position. - All other system isolation valves identified in Table 3.1.1-2 shall be locked in the open position. - The post indicator valve(s) (PIV) identified in Table 3.1.1-1 shall be locked in the open position. - Water flow indication when the inspector's test valve(s) (ITV) identified in Table 3.1.1-1 is opened. - Main drain test results are less than or equal to 20% pressure change.
+- LCO: The fire suppression system for the WHB and the fire suppression system for the Support Building shall be OPERABLE.
+An OPERABLE fire suppression system consists of the following elements: - The static pressure at each riser identified in Table 3.1.1-1 shall be greater than or equal to 125 psig (pounds per square inch gauge). - The primary or alternate main-isolation valves for each riser identified in Table 3.1.1-1 shall be locked in the open position. - All other system isolation valves identified in Table 3.1.1-2 shall be locked in the open position. - The post indicator valve(s) (PIV) identified in Table 3.1.1-1 shall be locked in the open position.
+DELETED - Water flow indication when the inspector's test valve(s) (ITV) identified in Table 3.1.1-1 is opened. - Main drain test results are less than or equal to 20 percent pressure change.

-MODE Applicability: WASTE HANDLING and WASTE STORAGE
+MODE Applicability: CH WASTE HANDLING and CH WASTE STORAGE

-PROCESS AREA CH BAY and UNDERGROUND (during WASTE transport using the waste hoist)
+PROCESS AREACH BAY and UNDERGROUND (during CH WASTE transport using the waste hoist)